-Autumn is almost here, and although warmer temperatures are still hanging on, we are already feeling nostalgic about morning coffee in our garden, the abundance of mushrooms we cultivated and gathered this rainy, humid late summer, and recipes featuring fresh fruits, herbs and veggies from local farms and foragers.
+Autumn is almost here, and although warmer temperatures are still hanging on, we are already feeling nostalgic about morning coffee in our garden, the abundance of mushrooms we cultivated and gathered this rainy, humid late summer, and recipes for flavored bon bons featuring fresh fruits, herbs and veggies from local farms and foragers.

 Succulent local berries reduced with a rich balsamic vinegar from Modena and folded into a dark chocolate ganache, topped with ground cacao nibs caramelized with Vermont basil and a sprig of crystallized local rhubarb made a debut in early summer.
 Later in the season our cornbread coupes were a big hit with local sweet corn and rosemary blended into a white chocolate ganache, topped with local red pepper candy glass.
 Wild foraged rose from the north atlantic coast perfumed a few of our ganaches, and were oh-so-pretty candied.